History of East Texas State College: Student life

 Long a part of the school's history, the principle of in loco parentis continued throughout the ETSC era.
 Curfews, dress codes, and strict enforcement of student regulations were a fact of life for all students, but they disproportionately affected women.
 In 1955, "good grooming" was a requirement that consisted, in part, of students exhibiting "no missing buttons, run-down heels, unbrushed clothes, unpolished shoes, neglected nails, or straggling coiffure".
 When attending classes in 1963, male students were required to wear sports wear or dress suits while their female counterparts had to dress in sports wear or tailored clothes.
 Nonetheless, an East Texan student newspaper survey conducted in the early 1960s found that female students "overwhelmingly approved of the...regulations which governed their dress and behavior".

 Social events on campus also continued to evolve during the ETSC years.
 By 1964, one of the oldest of all school traditions, the Christmas carol service, included choirs from five area schools in addition to the ETSC choir, modern dance, a candlelight service, and an audience sing-along with the college orchestra.
 The campus was also the scene of many fads and pranks in the late 1950s and early 1960s, ranging from students cramming themselves into Volkswagen Beetles and egging fraternity houses to painting orange polka dots on the F-84G fighter jet on campus and panty raids involving up to 500 students.
 Other student activities on campus during this period were officially condoned by the administration, including Kappa Delta Pi's spelling bee, Alpha Phi Omega's "Ugly Man on Campus" contest, an antebellum-themed "Old South Week", and a Mexican-themed "Down South Week".

 President Gee lifted a long-standing ban on national fraternities and sororities in 1959, and within two years almost all of the old men's and women's social clubs had affiliated with national Greek organizations.
-Of the men's organizations, Artema affiliated with Lambda Chi Alpha, the Cavaliers with Delta Tau Delta, Ogima (the oldest extant men's organization) with Pi Kappa Phi, Paragon with Kappa Alpha, and Tejas with Sigma Phi Epsilon.
+Of the men's organizations, Artema affiliated with Lambda Chi Alpha, the Cavaliers with Delta Tau Delta, Ogima (the oldest extant men's organization) with Pi Kappa Phi, Paragon with Kappa Alpha Order, and Tejas with Sigma Phi Epsilon.
 Of the women's organizations, Kaidishan affiliated with Kappa Delta, Kalir with Alpha Delta Pi, Les Choisites with Alpha Phi, Marpessa with Chi Omega, and Tooanoowe with Gamma Phi Beta.

 In 1959, ETSC established the Forum Arts Program, which endeavored to bring "distinguished speakers and cultural attractions" to campus, and encouraged students to attend by granting them half a semester hour of credit for participating in the program.
 Among the luminaries who came to Commerce due to the Forum Arts Program were then-senator Lyndon B. Johnson, Austrian Chancellor Kurt Schuschnigg, writers Pearl S. Buck and Alex Haley, historians Henry Steele Commager and John H. Plumb, the Dallas Symphony Orchestra and San Antonio Symphony, the Ballet Folklórico de México, the José Limón Dance Company, the Preservation Hall Jazz Band of New Orleans, and the artist Hal Holbrook.
 In 1962, the author Flannery O'Connor spoke at ETSC.